alexisbernt/alexisbernt/api/WhatIsAPI.md

 API stands for Application Programming Interface.

+An API is a way for two or more computer programs to communicate with eachother.

 APIs let different softwares, applications, and websites communicate with oneanother.

 APIs allow us to share information.
 For example, when a weather app shows today’s forecast, it’s using an API to get that data from another website instead of making it itself.